kayleyseow/CS-102/04. Loops/Chapter4Notes.md

   - loop prints all integers from 1 to upper_limit -1

 #### A Pre-Test Loop
+- The ```while``` loop is an example of a pre-test loop
+  - The condition is checked before the code in the loop is run
+- This means that the loop can be skipped entirely!

 #### Example of a Pre-Test Loop
 Below is an example of a loop with a pre-test: